 #2 New York – Sandy Island Beach State Park on Lake Ontario

 Long considered underrated in upstate New York, this park is situated on Lake Ontario’s eastern edge, thus offering the prettiest sunsets.
 The park offers a sandy beach on Lake Ontario, a bathhouse, a picnic area, fishing, and bird watching.
-If you bring a small sailboat or kayak, there is a car-top boat launch.
+There is a car-top boat launch if you bring a small sailboat or kayak.
 Lake Ontario’s current high water levels are causing erosion and loss of sand from the main beach.
 The net effect is a narrow strip of beach.
 This phenomenon is happening in the entire Great Lakes region.

 #1 Warren Dunes State Park on Lake Michigan